wowsiddanth/tp/docs/UserGuide.md

 2. **Command bar**

-    This space is for the user (you!) to type in the commands.
+    This space is for the user (you) to type in the commands.
 For more information about commands, see the section below.
    <br><br>
 3. **Result Display**